 “There is a myth that soft skills can’t be trained, but that’s just not true.
 There’s a reason that we call them skills, rather than attributes,” says Mizrahi.

-Through Open Universities Australia (OUA), you can upskill for the future of work by studying single subjects with leading Australian universities.
-With thousands of subjects to choose from – all available to study online – it’s never been easier.
+Through Open Universities Australia (OUA), you can upskill for the future of work with leading Australian universities.
+With thousands of courses to choose from – all available to study online – it’s never been easier.